 Business digitization remains a key and essential aspect of modernizing any organization.
 More and more businesses are looking to digital means to collect and store data, communicate, and manage key business processes.
 Though the main goal of this kind of digitization is simplicity and making life easier for employees and customers, it’s also a complex thing to implement due to the required technical knowledge and industry experience needed to do it correctly.

-As organizations more frequently compete on the basis of their ability to leverage data and technology, it becomes more incumbent on companies of all sizes—especially SMBs—to embrace new solutions in order to keep up with the pace of change.
+As organizations more frequently compete on the basis of their ability to leverage data and technology, it becomes more important for companies of all sizes—especially SMBs—to embrace new solutions in order to keep up with the pace of change.

+But, how does a company get started?
 What are the most sought-after technologies?
 What are the key digital transformation objectives for companies?
-What are their concerns?
+What are business leaders’ concerns?

 What are the primary factors that are driving business digitization?

 Broadly speaking, there are three key drivers that are behind increased investment in business digitization.